A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

 foo ()

 Chinese.
 ‘Blessing’, ‘good luck’ and ‘happiness’, especially with regards to material benefits.
 Foo is one of the most popular Chinese characters and is used in Chinese New Year or Trut Jihn.
 It regularly appears as an imprint or as an inscription on Chinese temples and in art, or as a jewel (fig.).
 It is often written or printed in gold on a red background, as in China the colour red itself is a symbol for good luck, as well as for health, happiness, harmony, peace and prosperity, whereas the colour gold refers to both completeness and wealth.
 It is also often portrayed upside-down (fig.), or posted the wrong side up on the front door of a house or an apartment.
 This is done to invite good luck to come, since the last two characters of dao guo lai (倒过来), which means ‘upside-down’, are the same (过来) as those used to say ‘to come over or ‘to come up’.
 This method is used in the same manner as the law of attraction, hoping that by posting it in this way, it will in fact attract good luck (fig.).
 Foo is also one of the Three Star Gods, Hok Lok Siw or Fu Lu Shou, and is often worshipped as an informal Chinese wealth god called Chai Sing Ihya (fig.).
 The word fu also has a sound loan word meaning ‘bat’, the mouse-like nocturnal flying mammal.
 Therefore also the bat has become a symbol for good luck and often appears in Chinese iconography (fig.) as well as in Chinese art (fig.).
 Also transcribed fu and in Cantonese pronounced fuk.
 The Chinese name of the coastal province of Fujian (福建) in eastern China begins with the character fu (foo) and translates as ‘Establishing Good Luck’ or ‘Founding Happiness’.
-See also sang-i, fu and bat.
+See also sang-i, fu and bat, TRAVEL PICTURE (1) and (2), and PANORAMA PICTURE.

 foot-binding